-In fall 2012, the Ministry also released Beyond the Beetle: A Mid-Term Timber Supply Action Plan, as part of the government's ongoing response to the mountain pine beetle infestation.
-The action plan focused on reforestation, forest inventory, fuel management and intensive and innovative silviculture, and increased the area for re-inventory from 18 million hectares to 35 million hectares, with the highest priority being the areas impacted by the beetle.
+In Fall 2012, the Ministry also released Beyond the Beetle: A Mid-Term Timber Supply Action Plan, the next phase in the government's ongoing response to the mountain pine beetle epidemic.
+The key elements of the action plan focus on reforestation, forest inventory, fuel management and intensive and innovative silviculture.
+Specifically additional funding will increase the area for re-inventory from 18 million hectares to 35 million hectares, with the highest priority being the areas impacted by the mountain pine beetle.